Here are the free games hitting PlayStation Plus Essential in January 2024

-Sony has revealed that the free games will hit PlayStation Plus in January 2024.
+Sony has revealed that the free games will land on PlayStation Plus in January 2024.

 The successor to A Plague Tale: Innocence, A Plague Tale: Requiem, hits PS Plus Essential on Tuesday, January 2nd, until Monday, February 5th.
 The title follows siblings Amicia and Hugo as they avoid devouring rats and try to learn how to control Hugo’s curse.

 Vampire-hunting title Evil West is also coming to PS Plus Essential.
 Head to the Wild West and hunt and kill vampires with old-time firearms alongside lightning gauntlets.
 This game is available in co-op and solo play and offers a God of War-like fighting style.